-- Phone 1 800 742 3333 does not work – I called the phone 1 800 742 3333 many times, and each time the number rang like twice, and then I got a busy signal.
-I get if an airline is busy, but having a number that will not ring through is just nuts.
+- Phone 1 800 742 3333 does not work – I called the phone 1 800 742 3333 many times, and each time the number rang twice, I got a busy signal.
+I get it if an airline is busy, but having a number that will not ring through is just nuts.

 - Phone 1 833 727 0118 – I called United and asked them to help me find another number for Singapore Airlines in the United States.
 They kindly gave me this number which worked but I had to wait on the phone for over 2 hours or longer to try to talk to someone.

-Took Singapore Airlines Customer Service 2 hour And 28 Minute To Answer My Call
+It took Singapore Airlines Customer Service 2 hours And 28 Minute To Answer My Call

 I get it that COVID and the pandemic have stressed companies, but having such long wait times on the phone is unreasonable for any company – especially an airline with a 5-star service rating.
-In my opinion, there is no reason why any company should have such poor customers service that one phone number they provide will not ring through, and on the other number, you have to sit on the phone for over 2 hours to talk to the customer service representative.
+In my opinion, there is no reason any company should have such poor customer service that one phone number they provide will not ring through.
+On the other number, you have to sit on the phone for over 2 hours to talk to the customer service representative.

-To put this all into perspective, to handle my entire request and to get my ticket straightened out and issued my ticket only took twenty minutes and ninety-eight seconds.
-Still, it took me waiting over 2 hours and 30 minutes to get an answer to even talk to someone.
+To put this all into perspective, handling my entire request and getting my ticket straightened out and issued my ticket only took twenty minutes and ninety-eight seconds.
+Still, it took me over 2 hours and 30 minutes to get an answer or even talk to someone.